 The Obama administration, not the Trump administration, built the cages that hold many immigrant children at the U.S.-Mexico border.

 During the previous summer, the Trump administration’s “zero tolerance” policy of separating immigrant parents from their children was so widely rejected by both political parties that even First Lady Melania Trump took the unusual step of repudiating it.
-In response to the backlash, U.S. President Donald Trump falsely pinned the blame for the child-separation policy on his predecessor, Barack Obama.
+In response to the backlash, U.S. President Donald Trump (falsely) pinned the blame for the child-separation policy on his predecessor, Barack Obama.

-But then Trump stated, “Obama built the cages.
+But then Trump also attempted to deflect outrage over photographs of immigrant children being kept in “cages” by asserting, “Obama built the cages.
 I didn’t build them.
-Obama built them.”
+Obama built them”:

-Johnson addressed the issue during a June 2019 interview with the non-partisan think tank The Aspen Institute.
+Johnson addressed the issue during a June 2019 interview with the non-partisan think tank The Aspen Institute:

 Very clearly, chain link, barriers, partitions, fences, cages, whatever you want to call them, were not invented on January 20, 2017, OK.
 And what’s interesting is Tom Homan made that statement — and under normal circumstances to fact check that, I would have called Tom Homan, who was the director of ICE ERO [Immigration and Customs Enforcement, Enforcement and Removal Operations] while I was secretary, and say, ‘Hey Tom, did you guys use these things for ICE facilities?

-Johnson was referring to comments made by Trump’s former acting ICE Director Thomas Homan (who was director of removal operations at ICE under Obama).
-Homan had said during a June 21, 2019, panel discussion hosted by the anti-immigration advocacy group Center for Immigration Studies that, “‘The kids are being [housed] in the same facility built under the Obama administration.
+Johnson was referring to comments made by Trump’s former acting ICE Director Thomas Homan (who was director of removal operations at ICE under President Obama).
+Homan had said during a June 21, 2019, panel discussion hosted by the anti-immigration advocacy group Center for Immigration Studies that “‘The kids are being [housed] in the same facility built under the Obama administration.
 If you want to call them cages, call them cages.
 But if the left wants to call them cages and the Democrats want to call them cages, then they have to accept the fact that they were built and funded in FY 2015.”